Anonymous Citizen: “Keep your government hands off my Medicare.”

 The United States contains within it a very prominent and well-funded network of people and organizations that is doing all it can to ensure that government is so small and ineffective that the broader population will just give up on it.
 Indeed, Grover Norquist, long-time conservative activist and president of the corporate-funded Americans for Tax Reform, is famous for once saying that his goal was to reduce government “down to the size where we can drown it in the bathtub.”
 (2) Norquist’s statement fairly summarizes the anti-government impulse that is financed by billionaires and corporations.
 If government is too small and powerless to help people, that’s a good thing as far as they are concerned.
 If government is so gridlocked that it can’t act, that’s also good.
 If government policy can be made so arcane and convoluted that it frustrates people—think of our healthcare system that is so byzantine that people in other countries shake their heads in disbelief—that’s good as well.
 Sometimes, this impulse is housed in portions of the Democratic party and sometimes it resides in the Republican party, which is where it currently lives.
 The Libertarians are always on board.
 And in a 2020 New Yorker article, award-winning journalist Jane Mayer documents the most recent organized effort to go after government, which clearly centers around the steady feeding of dark money to Republican candidates.
 (3)

-The anti-government impulse relies on a number of tactics to convince ordinary people that government can’t and shouldn’t help them, such as encouraging political gridlock regarding broad public-interest bills, promoting unrestricted campaign financing, and failing to enforce campaign finance laws, but we won’t talk about these tactics here.
+The anti-government impulse relies on a number of tactics to convince ordinary people that government can’t and shouldn’t help them, such as encouraging political gridlock regarding bills that serve the broader public, promoting unrestricted campaign financing, and failing to enforce campaign finance laws, but we won’t talk about these tactics here.
 Instead, we’ll focus on the following:

 Anti-Tax Crusades—There are precious few people who enjoy paying taxes, but we all understand that taxes are the primary way that we pool our resources for the collective good.
-Without taxes, we don’t have public roads, schools, an open Internet, law enforcement, national defense, Social Security, and myriad other public goods.
+Without taxes, we don’t have public roads, schools, better regulation of financial institutions, law enforcement, national defense, Social Security, and myriad other public goods.
 Anti-government crusaders want to “starve the beast” by denying government the funds it needs to accomplish what the public wants from the government.
 It plays upon the public’s dislike of paying taxes.
 “It’s our money!” they shout.
 “We are overtaxed!”
 In fact, it’s very well documented that Americans have a lower tax burden than most other advanced countries’ citizens, but our tax system is one of the most complicated and frustrating.
 (4)

 Calls to reduce taxes are almost always a bait and switch proposition.
 The goal is to get ordinary people to say, “Yes, we want our taxes reduced,” but then provide little tax relief to them while lavishing tax breaks and loopholes on wealthy people and corporations.
 The 2017 Tax Cuts and Jobs Act was a classic example.
 Candidate Donald Trump talked about cutting taxes, “especially [for] the middle class.”
 (5) The Center for Public Integrity, the Center for Popular Democracy, and the Economic Policy Institute documented behind-the-scenes lobbying efforts that ensued during the 2017 tax debates.
 Lobbyists pushed for and got larger-than-dreamed-possible tax cuts for corporations, lower taxes for rich individuals and families, and sweet deals especially for multinational corporations.
 The Act afforded token tax relief for middle class families, added $1.5 trillion to the federal deficit in ten years, didn’t significantly add to economic growth, didn’t result in wage growth for workers, and didn’t boost investment.
 (6) People get frustrated that their situations haven’t improved.
 Politicians start wooing voters with a middle-class tax cut, and a whole new round of the scam starts again.
 Corporations and the rich make out like bandits, while the federal government is starved of revenue.